josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 `
 ```

-**Please note that the above code block will need some modification!** The example above is more or less straigh from this site, and may not be the right shape for your needs.
+**Please note that the above code block will need some modification!** The example above is more or less straight from this site, and may not be the right shape for your needs.
 At the very least, you'll need to replace the URL and text placeholders, but you may also need to update the routes and the post frontmatter properties being referenced.

 I pulled my example from [this guide](https://www.davidwparker.com/posts/how-to-make-an-rss-feed-in-sveltekit) and [this one](https://scottspence.com/posts/make-an-rss-feed-with-sveltekit), for reference.
 And if you want to make sure you've done it correctly, here's an [online XML validator](https://codebeautify.org/xmlviewer).